 AgriLife Extension is currently developing a plan on how best to brand/market programs.
 In some cases, the best option for a program is to use the main AgriLife Extension logo, or to use an established mark that the new program might fall under.

-That being the case, all requests or considerations for a logo/mark for your program must be approved first by Lara Burhenn, Marketing Manager for AgriLife Extension, before being developed and implemented.
-Lara can be reached at 979.458.8498 or Lara.Burhenn@ag.tamu.edu.
+That being the case, all requests or considerations for a logo/mark for your program must be approved first by Administration.
+Contact Blair Fannin, Associate Director of Extension Communications at Blair.Fannin@ag.tamu.edu or (979) 845-2259 for more information.